Bayesian Spatial Predictive Synthesis: Introduction

 A series of simulated data and two real world applications, involving the occurrence of Tsuga canadensis and real-estate prices in Tokyo, Japan, illustrate the efficacy of our proposed method.
 Through these applications, we show that our method has distinct advantages over competing methods, including statistical and machine learning methods for spatial data and ensemble methods.
 Notably, we show that BSPS, synthesizing conventional spatial models, delivers better predictive accuracy than state-of-the-art machine learning methods, owing to the flexible ensemble BSPS provides through spatially varying model weights.

 The rest of the article will proceed as follows.
 Section~\ref{sec:BPS} introduces a fundamental theory of BSPS by identifying the best approximate model used as a synthesis function, and shows that predictive distribution derived by BSPS is exact minimax.
-Details of implementation of the proposed BSPS including its MCMC computational strategy, and extensions to general responses are given in Section~\ref{sec:implement}.
+Details of the implementation of the proposed BSPS including its MCMC computational strategy, and extensions to general responses are given in Section~\ref{sec:implement}.
 We also develop alternative computational strategies for scalable inference.
 Simulation studies are presented in Section~\ref{sec:sim}.
 Real world applications with the occurrence of Tsuga canadensis and apartment prices in Tokyo are presented in Section~\ref{sec:app}.
 The paper concludes with additional comments and closing remarks in Section~\ref{sec:conc}.
-Some technical details are presented in the Supplementary Material.
+Further technical details and additional numerical results are presented in Supplementary Material.